HaldInc/HaldInc.github.io/VelocityX/readme.md

 We decided to proceed with the 3rd suggestion, but use optical sensors instead of switches, as they will be a non-invasive measurement—and I already had a bag of old H21A1 sensors.

- PcC circuit setup.
-Just some resistors for current limit of the sensors.
+ PcC circuit setup - just some resistors for current limit of the sensors.
 All the other stuff on the board was for another project.
 <img src="./IMG-4774_lowRes.jpg" width="300">  <!--  first circut test     -->

 <img src="./IMG-4772_lowRes.jpg" width="600">  <!--  Ociliscope first test    -->